-is a point and click puzzle/adventure game by Meridian4.
-Its controls consist entirely of left-clicking to move and right-clicking to interact with objects in the environment.
+Vigil: Blood Bitterness is a Point-and-Click Game by Freegamer, whose controls consist entirely of left-clicking to move and right-clicking to interact with objects in the environment.

 This game displays examples of the following tropes:

-- Camera Screw — There's two places where you need to run towards the camera, but can only do it slowly because of how it operates (and these cost time in the Timed Missions).
+- Camera Screw: There's two places where you need to run towards the camera, but can only do it slowly because of how it operates (and these cost time in each of the timed segments).
 Also, the fixed camera can radically change at some points, causing those who click quickly to have Dehon accidentally walk off the side of the wooden bridge.
 Finally, in Act 4, some zones require clicking right against the edge of the screen a few times to switch to the next camera.

-- Deliberately Monochrome — With occasional colors for bloodstains, blue papers, killer red smoke, etc.
+- Deliberately Monochrome: Most of the graphics are entirely black and white, with the occasional colors for bloodstains, blue papers, killer red smoke, etc.

-- Four Is Death — Act 4, where Devon needs to voluntary die to take revenge on Evil.
+- Four Is Death: Act 4 is one where Devon needs to voluntary die to take revenge on Evil.

-- Heartbeat Soundtrack — signals you have a minute to live before you feed on corpses.
+- Heartbeat Soundtrack: If you hear one, it signals that you have a minute to live before you feed on corpses.
 Accompanied with strings as the backup instrument.

 - Sequence Breaking — Act 1 and 2 require you to follow a fixed path, and only allow advancing the plot by following it.
-Starting with Act 3, opportunity presents itself, allowing you to enter the combination for the door even if the character knows it.
+Starting with Act 3, opportunity presents itself, allowing you to enter the combination for the door even if the character doesn't yet know it.

-- Skybox, which is composed of a solid wall with a texture on them.
+- Skybox: Here, it is composed of a solid wall with a texture on them.
 No parallax.

 - Time Abyss: Gomend lasted at least 20000 years, while the civilization's calendar spans 7.676 billion.

-- You Cannot Grasp the True Form — Evil appears to be formless, but it most definitely exists, speaks coherently, and will go straight for your throat.
-The only visible for
+- You Cannot Grasp the True Form: Evil appears to be formless, but it most definitely exists, speaks coherently, and will go straight for your throat.